zieg8301/nhl_goal_light/README.md

 ##Overview

-Nhl goal light python for raspberry pi GPIO.
+Nhl goal light python3 for raspberry pi GPIO.
 Works with any team, just enter team **name without city** when prompted.

 Before using this file, make sure you have:

-python-pip, python-dev, python-rpi.gpio, mpg123, goal_horn_1.mp3, goal_horn_2.mp3, goal_horn_3.mp3
+Python3, python3-pip, mpg123, goal_horn_1.mp3, goal_horn_2.mp3, goal_horn_3.mp3

 Run the following commands manually to install requirements